Sinio-Manoka/tsunami_lab/doc/sphinx/input/BathymetryandBoundaryConditions.rst

                           REQUIRE( l_supercriticalFlow.getBathymetry( 10, 0 ) == -0.13f );

-lastly lets change the end time in the ``main.cpp`` to 200 for the simulation like that:
+lastly lets change the end time in the ``main.cpp`` to 200 for the simulation:

 .. code-block:: cpp